University Support Staff Peer Review Committee Hearing Process

 .120 Panel Report

 The University believes that its employees are a valuable resource, and realizes that occasional employment conflicts are inevitable when people work together.
-In trying to resolve employment conflicts among employees as fairly as possible, the University provides a dispute resolution process for all permanent civil service and local agency classified employees of the University (see Classified Employee Dispute Resolution Process) culminating in a full opportunity for a fair hearing before an impartial panel of classified employees in unresolved matters involving:
+In trying to resolve employment conflicts among employees as fairly as possible, the University provides a dispute resolution process for all permanent university support staff (USS) of the University (see .130 Mediation) culminating in a full opportunity for a fair hearing before an impartial panel of university support staff in unresolved matters involving:

-- Proposed disciplinary actions (demotions, decision-making leaves, dismissals); not involving discrimination under PPM Chapter 3010; and
+- Proposed suspension with pay (decision-making leaves); not involving discrimination under PPM Chapter 3010; and

 An advisory appeal process is available for complaints related to discrimination, as described in PPM Chapter 3010.
 Consequently, any matter relating to PPM Chapter 3010 shall follow the appeal process described in PPM Chapter 3010, rather than this chapter.